What Is HIPAA

 - The potential threats and impacts of those threats on their patient’s PHI

-It is also a requirement that covered entities continue to monitor and adjust their strategies to meet and continue to protect their patient’s personal health information in an online environment.
+It is also a requirement that covered entities continue to monitor and adjust their strategies continuously to protect their patient’s personal health information in an online environment.

 Risk Analysis and Management

-Covered entities, under the administrative safeguards in the Security Rule, are required by law to perform regular risk analysis as part of their security management.
+Under the administrative safeguards in the Security Rule, covered entities are required by law to perform regular risk analysis as part of their security management.
 Risk analysis includes the following: